Flooristics, LLC

 Causes for Curl

-One of the most common factors that cause sheet vinyl to curl is moisture getting underneath the material.
+One of the most common factors that causes sheet vinyl to curl is moisture getting underneath the material.
 The moisture can come from the substrate underneath or from above via a spill or high humidity.
 The moisture can affect the hold that the adhesive has on the sheet vinyl and cause it to loosen.
 Once loose, the vinyl curls as it once did when in storage.
 Other factors include poorly applied or unevenly applied adhesive that cannot keep the sheet vinyl straight.

 Customers won’t want to have their beautiful sheet vinyl flooring start to curl.
 That’s why flooring contractors and installers must make sure that the surface underneath has all the moisture controls in place.
-They also need to make sure that substrate is not releasing moisture that may affect the sheet vinyl as well.
+They also need to make sure that the substrate is not releasing moisture that may affect the sheet vinyl as well.
 When these factors are addressed before and during installation, there is little chance of the sheet vinyl curling.

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: curled vinyl, moisture and vinyl, problems with vinyl, sheet vinyl adhesive, sheet vinyl flooring, vinyl curling, vinyl moisture, vinyl problems